mthsmcd/MachineLearningTurbulenceModels/README.md

 ## Folders in the repository

 ### The folder `of-turbulence-models` contains the OpeFOAM implementation of the data-driven turbulence models.

 To compile and include the library in your OF installation do the following:
 1) Pull the repository, preferably into your $WM_PROJECT_USER_DIR
-2) Go to the directory where you copied the repository's content
-3) Go to the repository's folder `of-turbulence-models`
+3) Navigate to the repository's directory `of-turbulence-models`
 3) Use the command `wmake libso`
 4) To use the models it's necessary to include the line below into your simulation's controlDict:
   `libs ("libMachineLearningTurbulenceModels.so");`